Parameterized crack modelling based on a localized non-intrusive reduced basis method: Numerical results

 \subsubsection{2D geometrical parameterization}

 Next, we consider a two-dimensional geometrical parameterization of the problem, where both the length and location of the crack is parameterized.
 Here, the parameter vector $\boldsymbol{\mu}=[\mu_1,\mu_2]$ represents the length of the crack $\mu_1$ and the location of the crack $\mu_2$ within the range of $[\mu_1,\mu_2] \in [0.3,0.5] \times [0.5,1.5]$ as depicted in Fig.~\ref{fig:2D plate}.
 Note that the 2D parameter vector acts as indicator for constructing a classifier in the offline phase as described in Sec.~\ref{sec:classify}.
 To construct a localized ROM, we employ a training set with a total dimension of $N_s=1500$ samples.
 The dimension of the training set is chosen as sufficiently large to account for the higher-dimensional parameterization and the complexity of the solution manifold.
-Fig.~\ref{fig:POD_2param} depicts the decay of the singular values of the POD.
+Fig.~\ref{fig:POD_2param} depicts the decay of the singular values of the POD for different numbers of clusters, while considering for each case the cluster with the highest number of basis functions.
 Similarly to the previous test case, the dimension of the reduced basis is high and the singular values decay much faster with the localization.
 Furthermore, we employ a test sample of dimension $N_t=100$ for the error analysis, which yields the results depicted in Fig.~\ref{fig:error_2param}.
 It can be observed that increasing the number of clusters leads to more accurate results while it further reduces the dimension of the reduced basis.
 Note that the local ROM with $N_c=12$ clusters is more accurate than the one with $N_c=8$ clusters for a dimension of the reduced basis up to $N \approx 30$, while the error results are almost identical for increasing dimension of the reduced basis.
 We remark that the same network architecture is employed for all clusters as in Sec.~\ref{sec:ex1_1d}, while the input/output data are normalized according to Sec.~\ref{sec:localRB}.
-Since some of the clusters can contain a smaller amount of data than others, we employ $L^2$ weight regularization to prevent overfitting and set the parameter that controls regularization to $\lambda=10^{-4}$.
+The number of neurons per hidenn layer is the same for all clusters, while some of the clusters contain a smaller amount of data than others.
+To prevent overfitting, we employ $L^2$ weight regularization and set the parameter that controls regularization to $\lambda=10^{-4}$.
 Note that although the chosen feature scaling and regularization can affect the speed of the training process, our numerical investigations show that it yields the most accurate results.
 Table~\ref{tab:edge2_times} summarizes the main results and obtained computation times for the ROM with $N_c=8$ clusters.